Cybersecurity

 6. Helps to balance out workloads

-Cybersecurity personnel isn't cheap to hire or maintain, so it's in a business's best interest to ensure their experience is spent on tasks with the highest complexity.
+Cybersecurity personnel aren’t cheap to hire or maintain, so it's in a business's best interest to ensure their experience is spent on tasks with the highest complexity.
 While AI can take care of manual tasks, human personnel can think of other ways to improve the cybersecurity posture in the organization.
 In the long run, this creates a greater value.

 The limitations of traditional methods